UzairVawda/SendAMovieScript/README.md

 ## Want to send you friend an entire movie script?
 Well, now you can!

 ### Current Avaliable Services:
 1. iMessage
 2. Facebook Messenger
 3. WhatsApp

 ### Services On The Way:
 1. SMS
 2. iMessage Group Chats
 3. Movie Scripts API
+4. Music Lyrics API

 ### Avaliable Scripts:
 1. k3g
 2. bees
 3. You can find virtually all movie scripts online.
 Download them as a TXT.

 ### Using iMessage
 1. Download or clone the repo